 Strengths: Messenger is tightly integrated with Facebook, giving it strong brand recognition and immediate access to a massive user base.
 Its integration with Meta’s advertising and business tools makes it an attractive platform for marketers and small businesses.

 Weaknesses: Engagement has declined among younger users, many of whom have migrated to other platforms.
-Messenger has also faced criticism over its delayed rollout of end-to-end encryption, which is not yet enabled by default for all conversations.
+Messenger also historically faced criticism over its delayed rollout of end-to-end encryption, though Meta completed the default E2EE rollout for all personal messages and calls in December 2023 and has since expanded encrypted features to include group chats and additional communication modes.

 Market position: Messenger maintains over 1 billion monthly active users, with users in various countries.

-Recent moves: Meta is actively working toward rolling out full end-to-end encryption across Messenger by default.
-This move aims to better align Messenger with WhatsApp’s privacy standards and improve user trust amid growing global scrutiny of data privacy.
+Recent moves: Meta completed the rollout of default end-to-end encryption for all personal messages and calls on Messenger in December 2023.
+This milestone brought Messenger in line with WhatsApp's privacy standards and addressed longstanding user trust concerns amid growing global scrutiny of data privacy.

 The future of WhatsApp